Management UI for Agents and Sessions

 - Capabilities browser

-- Settings management (LLM providers, API keys, team members)
+- Settings management (LLM providers, personal access tokens, team members)

 - Dashboard with system statistics